Summary

 Permanent teeth

 Permanent teeth are also known as adult teeth or secondary teeth.
-The permanent teeth start to develop in the jaws at birth and continue after a child is born.
-By about 21 years, the average person has 32 permanent teeth, including 16 in the upper jaw and 16 in the lower jaw.
-(In some cases, the third molars – commonly called wisdom teeth – do not develop or do not erupt so some people only have a set of 28 permanent teeth.)
+The permanent teeth start to develop in the jaws around birth and continue into childhood.
+By about 21 years of age, the average person can have 32 permanent teeth,16 in the upper jaw and 16 in the lower jaw.
+The third molar teeth – commonly called wisdom teeth – do not develop or commonly do not erupt, so some people only have 28 permanent teeth.

 At about the age of 6 years, the first permanent molar teeth erupt.
 These 4 molars (2 in each jaw) come out behind the child's baby teeth.
-Other permanent teeth, such as the incisors, canines, and premolars, erupt into the gaps in the gum left by baby teeth that are lost.
+Other permanent teeth, such as the incisors, canines, and premolars, erupt into the spaces left by the deciduous teeth that have exfoliated (fallen out/lost).

-As with baby teeth, the timing for when the permanent teeth come through can differ.
-Generally, the order of and rough timeline for each type of permanent tooth is:
+As with deciduous teeth, the timing for when the permanent teeth come through can differ.
+Generally, the order and rough timeline for each type of permanent tooth is:

 - First molars – between 6 and 7 years.